agamkoradiya/Note-With-Images-App/README.md

   ```
     imageView.setImageBitmap(BitmapFactory.decodeFile(path))
   ```
-  - add new fragment/dialog to show full size original image when use click on thumbnail
+  - add new fragment/dialog to show full size original image when use click on thumbnail using above code

 - Add functionality for sorting and searching
 - Add swipe to delete functionality